 It’s natural to feel the effects of changing seasons on your skin throughout the year.
 But, winter’s chill has a particularly notorious reputation.

 That’s because dry, cold climates hinder our skin’s natural barrier function.
 With less ability to protect itself, skin cells kick up their production of pro-inflammatory proteins and cortisol.
-The result: our stressed-out skin might become more reactive towards allergens or irritants.
-And flare-ups of atopic dermatitis and other skin conditions may follow.
+The result: our stressed-out skin can become even more reactive towards cold winter weather.
+And skin sensitivity and dryness may follow.

 Fortunately, there are a few ways we can fight back.